TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 クーポンコード「GREENKEYS」を使用すると$59.00以上の注文で$5.00オフ

-A clear material difference: zirconia ceramic
+Unique material choice with zirconia ceramic

 While Cerakey uses alumina ceramic, TacType uses zirconia ceramic.